Grizzly 399’s Legacy: Protecting Wildlife on our Roads

 Bear Safety: Why Grease Traps Matter

 As bears search for food in the fall, they are often drawn to human settlements, increasing the likelihood of conflicts.
-Through Bear Wise Jackson Hole, Jackson Hole Wildlife Foundation aims to reduce these encounters by helping local businesses and homeowners manage attractants effectively.
+Through the Bear Wise Jackson Hole partnership, Jackson Hole Wildlife Foundation aims to reduce these encounters by helping local businesses and homeowners manage attractants effectively.
 This includes providing grease traps designed to prevent bears from accessing cooking oil and food waste, which are high-calorie attractants, particularly during hyperphagia.

 Why Grease Traps Matter